Sarveshsivasankaran/Baby_monitoring_system/README.md

 Thanks to the Arduino IoT Cloud platform and open-source sensor libraries for making this project possible.

 📫 Contact
-Feel free to connect with me on LinkedIn or raise an issue for suggestions!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarvesh-sivasankaran/) or raise an issue for suggestions!

 ---

-Let me know if you'd like me to include your actual Arduino sketch file (`.ino`) and `thingProperties.h` structure inside the repo layout too.